 English language arts and mathematics for grades K-12.
 It was launched by the Council of Chief State School Officers and the National Governors Association Center for Best Practices.

-The South Dakota Department of Education gathered input from educators regarding content, rigor, developmental appropriateness and alignment of the Common Core Standards throughout the process and then provided that feedback to CCSSO and NGA.
+The South Dakota Department of Education gathered input from educators regarding content, rigor, developmental appropriateness and alignment of the standards throughout the process and then provided that feedback to CCSSO and NGA.
 Feedback from South Dakota educators was generally positive.

 On Nov.
-29, 2010, the South Dakota Board of Education moved to adopt the Common Core Standards.
+29, 2010, the South Dakota Board of Education moved to adopt the Standards.

-In preparation for 2014-15 assessment, the Department of Education is launching the “Common Core Professional Development” series, which will cover a span of three years.
-The series will provide South Dakota educators with a systemic model to implement the Common Core within a learning environment rich in collaboration, communication, creativity and critical thinking.
+In preparation for 2014-15 assessment, the Department of Education is launching the professional development series, which will cover a span of three years.
+The series will provide South Dakota educators with a systemic model to implement the within a learning environment rich in collaboration, communication, creativity and critical thinking.

 The underlying outcomes for this initiative are: